Guest Blogger : Friends of Bankfoot House

 Bankfoot House in the Sunshine Coast hinterland is a popular destination for visitors and students alike.

-The Friends of Bankfoot House maintain the site with assistance by the Sunshine Coast Council and are willing to share more knowledge about the house and its former occupants.
+The Friends of Bankfoot House maintain the site with assistance by the Sunshine Coast Council and are willing to share knowledge about the house and its former occupants.
 Contact President Ron Gillinder on 0407 760 989.
-State Library of Queensland has more digitised images relating to the Grigor family on the catalogue One Search.
+State Library of Queensland holds digitised images relating to the Grigor family on One Search.

 Ron Gillinder – President, Friends of Bankfoot House